 There’s a great variety of things to do and ideally, to experience the full essence of it, from staying up all night in one of the rooftop bars to going on the tapas trail, you’d need about 4 to 5 days.

-Once you arrive, settle into your accommodation and rush to see it’s world-famous landmarks, that will instantly fill you with long-lasting emotional impact, take time to walk around and absorb its charm, doing so would be a great intro to Seville.
+Once you arrive, settle into your accommodation and rush to see its world-famous landmarks, which will instantly fill you with long-lasting emotional impact, take time to walk around and absorb its charm, doing so would be a great intro to Seville.

 There are many beautiful squares, where the morning sun glitters like diamonds, graceful crescents and plenty of attractive patios you can fix your gaze or camera on.

 Top Things to see and do in Seville

 Three of the things that are typically associated with Andalusia’s capital are Toros, tapas and flamenco, but there is so much more to see and do!
 Did you know that Seville is one of the most essential aeronautical centres in Europe?
 It’s also a city of clean energy and home to 2 football clubs.

 A visit to Seville must definitely include a trip to this architecturally beautiful place, that was initially built for the cities Ibero-American exhibition.

 You have to visit Plaza de España for yourself to see thousands of hand-painted ceramic tiles with little details which are made locally in Triana and admire 4 bridges symbolising the 4 ancient kingdoms of Spain.